ricaralan/one-encryption/README.md

 ```

-Usage - step 3 "Custom usage"
+Usage - step 3 "Custom usage" <br/>
-You can customize the algorithm and encryption key
+You can customize the algorithm and encryption key <br/>
-  Algorithm: You need have openssl installed in your SO and choose any available algorithm
+  Algorithm: You need have openssl installed in your SO and choose any available algorithm <br/>
+  Example algorithm: <br/>
   Encryption key: You can use any word or key for example "masterkey"

 ```shell